Maastricht, The Netherlands

 The IB-Middle Years Program (11-16 year-olds) encourages students to embrace and understand the connections between traditional school subjects and the real world, and to become critical and reflective thinkers.

-To 16-18 year-olds, the School offers the International Baccalaureate Diploma Program (IBDP) curriculum.
+To 16-19 year-olds, the School offers the International Baccalaureate Diploma Program (IBDP) and the International Baccalaureate Career-related Programme (IBCP) curricula.
 Alongside standard courses, UWC Maastricht offers Dutch, Spanish, German, Italian, Arabic, World Arts and Cultures, Global Politics, Visual Arts, Music.

 Outside the Classroom